-The Auditor interviewed five targeted inmates with cognitive disabilities, LEP, or hearing or vision impaired.
+The Auditor interviewed four targeted inmates that were either Limited English Proficient (LEP), or inmates with physical, cognitive, hearing, or vision impairments.
 Each inmate acknowledged receiving PREA information during the admission and orientation process.
-Each inmate described receiving the comprehensive PREA orientation within the first day or two after arriving to the facility.
+Each inmate described receiving the comprehensive PREA orientation within the first day or two after arriving at the facility.
 Additionally, each inmate acknowledged the information was provided to them in an accessible format specific to their individual needs.
+The Auditor utilized a certified interpreter for the interview with the LEP inmates.